Govt plans regulatory framework for social media, online content: Smriti Irani

 “BOC—a framework designed to ensure Government’s engagement reaches every state and every district of the country; a reformative step in taking Government communication beyond National Capital,” Irani tweeted on Wednesday.

 These media units were responsible for promoting government policies and programmes among the public through advertisements, films, and performance arts.
-Their roles will now be consolidated and overseen by the new parent body post-integration.
+Their roles will now be consolidated and overseen by the new parent body post-integration.thirdMAds

 Irani also said that a line of ethics and code of conduct has to be put in place which is incumbent upon the agencies to abide by, to ensure that the customers do not get affected by the vested views in news, broadcasting and advertorial content.